ibm-cloud-docs/vpc/bare_metal_server_connect.md

 After your bare metal server is running, you can connect to the ESXi direct console user interface (DCUI) and the ESXi web client.
 You can use the VNC or serial console to access ESXi DCUI.
 You can access the ESXi web client through a floating IP.
 {: shortdesc}

-For more information about VMWare deployments, see [VMware Cloud Foundation overview](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-vcf-ovw).
+For more information about VMWare deployments, see the [VMware Cloud Foundation overview](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-vcf-ovw).

 ## Obtaining your ESXi account name and password
 {: #prereq}